-Washington DC is the capital city of the United States making it a popular tourist destination and home to government offices and many other businesses that thrive from being in the US capital.
+Washington DC is the capital city of the United States and home to government offices and many other businesses that thrive from being in the US capital as well as a popular tourist destination.
 DC is also a beautiful city with parks and plazas inviting people to stop and rest and perhaps eat, taking advantage of one of the many food trucks throughout the city that cater to a wide variety of tastes.
 Suppose a prospective food truck operator (Truckr) is considering 11 sites in the city for a new food truck (Figure 1):